-The Institute for Development of Freedom of Information (IDFI) is launching a contest on analytical articles on the topic of Data for Change.
+The Institute for Development of Freedom of Information (IDFI) is launching its annual contest on analytical articles on the topic of Data for Change.

-The goal of the contest is to encourage the use open data to prepare analytical articles.
+The goal of the contest is to encourage the use open data for government oversight activities.

 Rules for participation and evaluation criteria:

 1. Submitted analytical articles must be related to public policy and public finance in Georgia.
-Possibly topics include: public administration, local government, social issues, healthcare, crime statistics, education, environment, economics, finance, transport, society and geographical data.
+Possible topics include management of public finances, government performance in fighting the Covid-19 pandemic, public administration, local government, social issues, healthcare, crime statistics, education, environment, economics, finance.